What is the Gastronomy program?

 Yes, you can register as a non-degree student and take up to two elective Gastronomy courses (8 credits) in the program before officially enrolling.

-Which courses are required for MLA candidates?
+Which courses are required for MA candidates?

 Degree students must take 16 credits of required core courses, normally offered twice a year: